Sign in to access your Salford customer account, or see our other accounts.

 As part of the air quality assessment process it is standard practice to verify an atmospheric dispersion model against local monitoring data, to improve its reliability in a local context.
 Extreme care should therefore be taken if using 2020 monitoring data for this verification, to avoid underestimating pollutant concentrations and impacts.
 Additional sensitivity tests may be required to explore the constraints of using this data in terms of background concentrations and pollutant contribution from road sources.
 Further information is available from DEFRA guidance document ‘COVID-19: Supplementary Guidance’.

-Examples of mitigation measures that might be considered include the following:
+Examples of mitigation measures that might be considered to reduce air pollution exposure and emissions during both construction and operational phases include the following:

 Preference should be given to measures that prevent emissions or avoid exposure/impacts to the pollutant by eliminating or isolating potential sources or by replacing sources or activities with alternatives.